Iran warns against UN nuclear watchdog resolution - RFI

 - 'Complication and difficulties' -

-The IAEA's board of governors hasn't passed a resolution critical of Iran since 2012.
+The IAEA's board of governors has not passed a resolution critical of Iran since 2012.

-While it would be largely symbolic in character, it could be a prelude for the dispute being referred to the UN Security Council, the only UN body that can impose sanctions.
+While a new resolution would be largely symbolic in character, it could be a prelude for the dispute being referred to the UN Security Council, the only UN body that can impose sanctions.

-Gharib Abadi's statement argued that the IAEA's access requests were based on allegations from Iran's arch-enemy Israel.
+However, there is the added complication that due to the coronavirus pandemic the IAEA board of governors' meeting is taking place in a virtual format.

+Russia has been particularly active in resisting the prospect of remote voting and on Monday it was decided that a physical meeting would be convened if a vote needs to be held.

 In retaliation Iran has been slowly abandoning limits on its activities set out under the deal, including on the size and enrichment level of its uranium stockpile.